huggingface/blog/graphml-classification.md

 ```

 ### Preprocessing
-Graph transformer frameworks usually apply specific preprocessing to their datasets to generate added features and properties which help learning.
+Graph transformer frameworks usually apply specific preprocessing to their datasets to generate added features and properties which help the underlying learning task (classification in our case).
 Here, we use Graphormer's default preprocessing, which generates in/out degree information, the shortest path between node matrices, and other properties of interest for the model.

 ```python